 Nathan Jernigan, M.A. joined AGAPE in 1990.
 His master’s degree is from Middle Tennessee State University in Clinical Psychology and he is licensed as both a Senior Psychological Examiner and as a Professional Counselor/MHSP.
 His treatment interests include anxiety and mood disorders, working with adult clients from dysfunctional families, and pre-marital and marital therapy.
 Nathan sees clients at the Murfreesboro office only.

-Aaron Kelley, MA, LPC/MHSP: Aaron sees individuals and couples.
+Aaron Kelley, M.A., LPC/MHSP: Aaron sees individuals and couples.
 He also specializes in male issues.
-Aaron provides counseling services at two AGAPE affiliate offices: the Maple Street Counseling Center in Smyrna, TN on Wednesdays and at the Faith Family Medical Clinic Counseling Office in downtown Nashville, TN on Fridays.
-Additionally, by special arrangement he sees AGAPE clients at a private office in Franklin, TN (contact the main AGAPE office for appointments in Franklin).
+Aaron provides counseling services at the Maple Street Counseling Center in Smyrna, TN on Wednesdays and by special arrangement he sees AGAPE clients at a private office in Franklin, TN (contact the main AGAPE office for appointments in Franklin).
 Aaron has been affiliated with Agape since 2002.

 Michael Runcie, M.A.R. came to AGAPE from Christian Family Services, Inc., St. Louis, MO in October 2007.
 Mike earned his undergraduate degree in Psychology from Grace College in 1979 and his master’s degree in Religion with an emphasis in Marriage and Family Therapy from Harding Graduate School in 1983.
 He is a Licensed Marital and Family Therapist.
 In addition Mike is a Clinical Fellow and Approved Supervisor with the American Association of Marital and Family Therapy (AAMFT).
 Mike works solely in the north Brentwood Counseling Center at the Otter Creek church and focuses his work on couples and families.

-Angela Scruggs, MAMFC, joined AGAPE in November 2013 and is currently pursuing licensure as a Professional Counselor with a Mental Health Service Provider designation (LPC/MHSP).
-She holds an M.A. in Marriage and Family Counseling and is working toward her Ph.D. in Psychology and Counseling.
+Angela Scruggs, Ph.D., joined AGAPE in November 2013 and is a Licensed Professional Counselor with a Mental Health Service Provider designation (LPC/MHSP).
+She holds an M.A. in Marriage and Family Counseling and recently obtained her Ph.D. in Psychology and Counseling.
 Along with a Sign Language Interpreting degree, Angela is a Nationally Certified Interpreter and a Qualified Mental Health Interpreter.
-Ms. Scruggs has worked in both the Deaf and hearing communities in the United States and abroad for over 10 years.
-Prior to coming to AGAPE, Ms. Scruggs worked as a mental health counselor for the South Carolina State Department of Mental Health, Deaf Services Department and at the South Carolina School for the Deaf and Blind (SCSDB).
+Dr. Scruggs has worked in both the Deaf and hearing communities in the United States and abroad for over 10 years.
+Prior to coming to AGAPE, Dr. Scruggs worked as a mental health counselor for the South Carolina State Department of Mental Health, Deaf Services Department and at the South Carolina School for the Deaf and Blind (SCSDB).
 She enjoys working with both Deaf and hearing clients (individuals, families, and couples) with a wide range of clinical problems and ages.
 Office: Nashville – main.

 Joyce D. Sloan, Ph.D. joined AGAPE in June of 2006.
 She is a Licensed Professional Counselor, Mental Health Service Provider and National Certified Counselor.
 She received her bachelor’s degree in Psychology from Middle Tennessee State University and her master’s degree in Counseling from Trevecca Nazarene University.
 She also earned her Ph.D in Clinical Counseling, Teaching and Supervision from Trevecca Nazarene University.
-Her treatment interests include anxiety and depression, women’s issues, premarital counseling, career counseling and grief and loss issues.
+Her treatment interests include anxiety and depression, women’s issues, premarital counseling, career counseling, and grief and loss issues.
 She works primarily with adults and couples.
-She has been trained in EMDR Level I and II, Emotionally Focused Therapy, Cognitive Behavioral Therapy.
+She has been trained in EMDR Levels I and II, Emotionally Focused Therapy, and Cognitive Behavioral Therapy.
 Joyce also serves on the board of the Nashville Area Association of Christian Counselors.
-Offices: Smyrna, TN; Nashville – main.
+Office: Smyrna, TN

 Paula Wiemers, M.S., joined the AGAPE counseling staff in 2004.
 She is a Licensed Professional Counselor, Mental Health Service Provider, with her master’s degree in Counseling Psychology from Tennessee State University.
-Paula works in the main office of AGAPE Counseling in Nashville, TN, as well as in AGAPE’s affiliate office in Hendersonville, TN.
-Paula’s style of practice is goal-oriented and collaborative.
-She works with a broad range of clients, and has significant experience in treating adults who have experienced trauma in relationships.
+Paula works in the main office of AGAPE Counseling in Nashville, TN.
+Her style of practice is goal-oriented and collaborative.
+Paula works with a broad range of clients, and has significant experience in treating adults who have experienced trauma in relationships.
 Her clients are usually individual adults (occasionally couples, families, and adolescents) who have symptoms of depression, anxiety, grief, marital or relational problems, abuse issues (past or present), PTSD, and adjustment or phase of life problems.